pydantic/pydantic/docs/blog/pydantic-v2.md

-Strict mode also means it makes sense to provide an `is_instance` method on validators which effectively run validation then throws away the result while avoiding the (admittedly small) overhead of creating and raising and error or returning the validation result.
+Strict mode also means it makes sense to provide an `is_instance` method on validators which effectively run validation then throws away the result while avoiding the (admittedly small) overhead of creating and raising an error or returning the validation result.

 ### Formalised Conversion Table :thumbsup: